aaggarwa88/QuriTest/README.md

 Used a React/Redux/Webpack boilerplate called "react-redux-starter-kit" .
 Below is the instructions on how to install, develop and deploy the web app.
 Please let me know if you have any issues installing and running.

 Also, I made use of the great redux-form library.
+The View component starts in /routes/UPCEntry.

+The only remaining issue was the CORS error I was getting when I tried to call the API from my app.
+Please let me know if you can fix that so I can run some more testing.

 Thank you,

 Anish